-ASC No. 350 allows an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
+ASC 350 allows an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
 If the qualitative assessment does not result in a more likely than not indication of impairment, no further impairment testing is required.
-If it does result in a more likely than not indication of impairment, Alternatively, ASC 350 permits an entity to bypass the qualitative assessment for any reporting unit and proceed directly to performing the first step of the goodwill impairment test.
+If it does result in a more likely than not indication of impairment, the two-step impairment test is performed.
+Alternatively, ASC 350 permits an entity to bypass the qualitative assessment for any reporting unit and proceed directly to performing the first step of the goodwill impairment test.

 The Company operates in one operating segment, and this segment comprises its only reporting unit.
 The Company performs assessment of qualitative factors during the fourth quarter of each fiscal year, or more frequently if impairment indicators are present.
-This analysis determined that no indicators of impairment existed for 2014 and 2015.
+This analysis determined that no indicators of impairment existed for 2014, 2015 and 2016.